 The theory is based on the following three matrices (plus the identity matrix, to be precise), associated but not identified with the three dimensions of 3D space:

 which have the following properties:

-It is shivering to verify that all the previous relations are satisfied by none other than the basis of the geometric algebra and therefore the Pauli matrices can be considered a matrix representation of the geometric algebra .
+It is shivering to verify that all the previous relations are satisfied by the basis of the geometric algebra and therefore the Pauli matrices can be considered a matrix representation of the geometric algebra .